 We know from Matthew 24:29 that this Day of the LORD occurs "after the tribulation" of Israel.
 God repeatedly provides special terminology to convey a prophecy of the very last days, and in this instance it helps us to identify the king of Babylon as the anti-Christ with much more certainly.
 But look at what else we are given.
 We find that the king of Babylon is the main subject in Isaiah 14 all the way to verse 23 when, suddenly, verse 24 and 25 come out with the following end-time terminology:

 No prior mention of the Assyrian armies has been made for three chapters when Assyria pops up out of nowhere in this key quote, and even there, back in chapter 10, the king of Assyria turns out to be an end-time king that must be the anti-Christ himself (for reasons given in the previous chapter as well other reasons provided in a chapter to come).
-Because there are yet other Isaiah texts touching upon an end-time Assyria, whereas Assyria no longer exists, we have got to straighten up and take notice.
-For example:
+As there are yet other Isaiah texts touching upon an end-time Assyria, whereas Assyria no longer exists today, it's important that he's also a king of Babylon, for it assures that modern Iraq is definitely the country in the text, especially as the Assyrian capital is now in modern Iraq:

 In Isaiah 31, some emphasis on Assyria continues from chapter 30.
-We are first of all re-impressed with the fact that the setting is on the Day of the LORD, for it says that God (i.e. Jesus) will "come down to fight on Mount Zion" (31:4).
-Directly on account of this coming, we again see the fall of Assyria: "Assyria shall fall by a sword not of man; yea, a sword not of man shall devour him" (v 8).
+We are first of all re-impressed with the setting on the Day of the LORD, for it says that God (i.e. Jesus) "comes down to fight on Mount Zion" (31:4).
+Directly on account of this coming, we again see a similar theme: "Assyria shall fall by a sword not of man; yea, a sword not of man shall devour him" (v 8).

-When convinced that the anti-Christ is an "Assyrian" in some way, it becomes much easier to view him as a Russian Gog.
-If God uses both "Assyria" and "Magog" to describe the anti-Christ, it becomes imperative for most of us to view his European involvement with eyes that we've never yet used.
+When convinced that the anti-Christ is an Assyrian in some way, it becomes much easier to view him as a Russian Gog, if for example the two peoples had common origins.
+If God uses both "Assyria" and "Magog" to describe the anti-Christ, it becomes imperative to at least entertain a view of his European involvement with eyes that we've never yet used.
 It hardly seems best to call him "a Roman dictator."
 Rather, he will be a Russian Gog who comes south and operates in the Middle East prior to being elevated politically into the European community.
 If he dictates at all, it must be on a level acceptable to European members.

 THE KING OF IRAQ